10 of the Best Pizza Places in NYC

 35 Downing Street, New York, NY, 10014

 This premier restaurant offers Detroit-style pizza and Italian fare with rich and decadent sauces.
 Also, you have to admire a pizza place that prepares a mean seafood pizza, as there are very few establishments that get it just right.
 Emily in West Village does just that, and their clam pizza absolutely rocks.
-The pie is also unusually light, especially for a restaurant that serves a pretzel burger and cheese fries that stick to your ribs.
+The pie is also unusually light, especially for a sit down restaurant that serves a pretzel burger and cheese fries that stick to your ribs.

 3. Zero Otto Nove